 description: The more specific and detailed, the better.
 HTML tags are accepted.

-shipping_profile: The shipping_profile column needs an entry.
+shipping_profile: Unless a shipping_price is assigned to the listing, this column requires a value.
 First head to your Shipping page to make shipping profiles and then enter the profile name(s) in this column.

 product_image_1: Must be to a valid online URL (e.g. http or https).
 Some sellers have successfully used Google Drive, Photobucket or Dropbox to host their images.
 Make sure your permissions are open to the public.